-An Indicated Mineral Resource of 1.88mt@1.6g/t Au for 98,400oz and an Inferred Mineral Resource of 0.10mt@1.5g/t Au for 4,400oz was reported at a 0.5g/t Au grade cut-off.
-This represents a very positive initial outcome toward the preparation of a preliminary economic assessment in respect of the Alliance/New Alliance deposits.
-The company is now undertaking a program of ongoing exploration over the remainder of the historical resources that were acquired in February 2014.
+An Indicated Mineral Resource of 4.043mt@2.3g/t Au for 293koz and an Inferred Mineral Resource of 1.551mt@1.8g/t Au for 88koz was reported in the SRK NI43-101 Report at a 0.5g/t Au grade cut-off for Open Pit and 3.0 g/t Au for Underground.
+This represents a positive outcome toward the preparation of a preliminary economic assessment in respect of the Burnakura deposits.
+The company is now undertaking a confirmation program over the remainder of the historical resources, and exploration to add new resources.